-On April 7, 2015, the Company's President and CEO, Mr. Justin Reid, joined the board of directors of Aguia Resources Ltd. ("Aguia") as Chairman of their board.
-The Company, as at October 31, 2015, owned a 17.52% interest in Aguia.
+On April 7, 2015, the Company's CEO, Mr. Justin Reid, joined the board of directors of Aguia Resources Ltd.

+("Aguia") as Chairman of their board.
+The Company, as at January 31, 2016, owned an 18.95% interest in Aguia.
 As a result of the board representation, the Company determined that it has significant influence, and is considering this investment as an investment in an associate.
 The investment is being accounted for using the equity method rather than fair value through profit and loss.
-Subsequent to the end of the quarter, the Company holdings in Aguia increased to 18.72%.
+Mr. Paul Pint, the newly appointed President of the Company, was also appointed a director and Chairman of the board of Aguia in January 2016.
+Mr. Reid remains a Managing Director of Aguia.

-The Company is currently reviewing several world class assets in order to deploy its resources to enhance shareholder value.
+The Company is currently reviewing several mining assets in order to deploy its resources to enhance shareholder value.